1900 Democratic National Convention

 The 1900 Democratic National Convention was a United States presidential nominating convention that took place the week of July 4, 1900, at Convention Hall in Kansas City, Missouri.

 The convention nominated William Jennings Bryan for president and former Vice President Adlai E. Stevenson was nominated for vice president.
-The ticket was to lose the general election to the Republican ticket of William McKinley and Theodore Roosevelt.
+The ticket lost the general election to the Republican ticket of William McKinley and Theodore Roosevelt.